ctbarna/npmap.js/API.md

 ### L.npmap.switcherControl(config: object)

+The switcher control is used and controlled internally by NPMap.js, and is created and added to your map when more than one baseLayers is present in your map configuration object.

+## Icons

+### L.npmap.icon.maki(config: object)

+### L.npmap.icon.npmaki(config: object)

+## Utils

+## Concepts

+### Using Popups

+### Using Tooltips

+### Styling Vectors

+NPMap.js uses the [simplestyle specification](https://github.com/mapbox/simplestyle-spec), which currently (at v1.1.0) includes the following:

+    fill
+    fill-opacity
+    marker-color
+    marker-size
+    marker-symbol
+    stroke
+    stroke-opacity
+    stroke-width

+In addition, NPMap.js supports the following addition to the specification:

+  marker-library

+This property defaults to "maki", and can be either "maki" or "npmaki".

+Styles for vector shapes can be set in multiple ways.
+NPMap.js looks in the following order for styles:

+1. In the properties pulled in for each feature from the data source.
+You can tell NPMap.js to ignore feature styles by setting the "ignoreFeatureStyles" property to true.
+For example, if a GeoJSON Point feature has a "marker-symbol" property, it will be used to style the marker on the map unless "ignoreFeatureStyles" is set to true in the styles object of the overlay configuration.
+2. In the overlay configuration object, via a "styles" property:
+   1. As an object
+   2. As a function that is passed a data object for each feature and returns an object

+If no styles are found in these two places, NPMap.js falls back to a set of defaults.

+If you prefer not to use the simplestyle specification, you can utilize the Leaflet styles directly by adding <code>leaflet: true</code> to the <code>styles</code> object on your overlay configuration.
+NPMap.js will then pass the object directly to Leaflet.

+**An important note**: Style properties cascade.
+This means that if a "marker-symbol" property is passed in via the data source (e.g. a GeoJSON feature's properties) and a "marker-color" property is passed in via the overlay config object, the geometry will be styled with both the "marker-symbol" AND "marker-color" properties unless the "ignoreFeatureStyles" property is present.

+Take a look at the [Styling Vectors example](https://github.com/nationalparkservice/npmap.js/blob/master/examples/styling-vectors.html) to see an example of using the different configuration options to style vector data.

 ## Notes

-- If you are using `npmap-bootstrap.js`, a `L` property will be added to every layer, map, module, or tool config object.
-You can use this property to interact directly with the objects created by NPMap.js and Leaflet.
+- NPMap.js adds `L` property to every layer, map, module, or tool config object passed in via the map configuration object.
+You can use this property to interact programatically with the objects created by NPMap.js and Leaflet.
 - NPMap.js extends Leaflet's classes and only provides the interfaces outlined above.
-You can use the larger [Leaflet API](http://leafletjs.com/reference.html) as well.
+It is meant to act as a complement to the larger [Leaflet API](http://leafletjs.com/reference.html).
 - Unlike previous versions of the NPMap library, `npmap-bootstrap.js` now supports adding multiple maps to a page.
-Just make the `NPMap.config` property an array, and you are good to go.
+Just make the `NPMap.config` property an array of map configuration objects.